hanyco/MES20Infra/.github/ISSUE_TEMPLATE/bug_report.md

    attributes:
      value: |
        Thanks for taking the time to fill out this bug report!
+ - type: textarea
+   id: how-to-see-the-bug
+   attributes:
+      label: How to see the bug
+      description: Please describe the steps to reproduce the bug.
  - type: input
    id: contact
    attributes: